AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 ### Downgrade Skyrim
 We are going to need to downgrade Skyrim from AE(Annivarsy edition) to SE(Special Edition).
 We are using Skyrim version 1.5.97.
 Download the **FullPatcher.exe** from [here](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files).
 If you run into any issues with the patcher, please make sure your game is fully up to date on Steam.

+## Wabbajack

+Grab the latest version of Wabbajack.exe from [here](https://github.com/wabbajack-tools/wabbajack/releases).
+Put the Wabbajack.exe in it's own folder.
+Then double-click the Wabbajack.exe to start the launcher.